dev-sys-do/sealci/docs/arch/scheduler.md

 ## Lexicon

-- Step: a step is a CI job unit.
+- Action: a action is a CI action unit.
+It contains infrastructure, environment and commands to execute.
 - Agent: an agent is a computing node registered with the scheduler.
 - Agent pool: the set of all registered agents.
 It is a scheduler's entire knowledge about available computing resources.
-- Scheduling: selection of an agent on which to execute a received step.
+- Scheduling: selection of an agent on which to execute a received action.
-- Step execution stage: the state of the execution of a step (running, sucessful, failed).
+- Step execution stage: the state of the execution of a action (running, sucessful, failed).

 ## The "What", "Why" and "How" of the scheduler